Carl Bildt

-Nils Daniel Carl Bildt (born 15 July 1949) is a Swedish politician and diplomat who served as Prime Minister of Sweden from 1991 to 1994.
-He led the Moderate Party from 1986 to 1999, appearing as its lead candidate in four general elections, before his appointment as Minister for Foreign Affairs under Prime Minister Fredrik Reinfeldt from 2006 to 2014.
-Bildt first entered the Riksdag in 1979, holding a seat until 2001.
-A member of the Bildt family, he is a great-great grandson of Baron Gillis Bildt, who was Prime Minister of Sweden from 1888 to 1889.
+Nils Daniel Carl Bildt (born 15 July 1949) is a Swedish politician and diplomat who served as Prime Minister of Sweden from 1991 to 1994 and as leader of the Moderate Party (M) from 1986 to 1999.
+He served twice as Leader of the Opposition (1986–1991 and 1994–1999).
+He later held office as Foreign Minister under Fredrik Reinfeldt, serving from 2006 to 2014.
+He represented Stockholm Municipality as a Member of the Riksdag from 1979 until 2001.
+As a member of the noble Bildt family, he is a great-great grandson of former prime minister Gillis Bildt.

-Bildt had been noted internationally as a mediator in the Yugoslav wars, serving as the European Union's Special Envoy to the Former Yugoslavia from June 1995, co-chairman of the Dayton Peace Conference in November 1995 and High Representative for Bosnia and Herzegovina from December 1995 to June 1997, immediately after the Bosnian War.
+Bildt had been noted internationally as a mediator in the Yugoslav Wars, serving as the European Union's Special Envoy to the former Yugoslavia from June 1995, co-chairman of the Dayton Peace Conference in November 1995 and High Representative for Bosnia and Herzegovina from December 1995 to June 1997, immediately after the Bosnian War.
 From 1999 to 2001, he served as the United Nations Secretary-General's Special Envoy for the Balkans.
 Since 2021, Bildt also has been the World Health Organization's Special Envoy for the Access to COVID-19 Tools Accelerator (ACT Accelerator).

 Early life and education

 Bildt was born on 15 July 1949 in Halmstad, Halland, to an old Danish-Norwegian-Swedish noble family, the Bildt family, traditionally domiciled in Bohuslän.
 His grandfather's grandfather, Gillis Bildt, was a Conservative politician and diplomat, long-time Ambassador to the German Empire and Prime Minister of Sweden 1888–1889, mainly remembered for his protectionist trade policies.

 Bildt's father Daniel Bildt (1920–2010) was a major in the reserves of the now defunct Halland Regiment and a bureau director in the now defunct Civil Defense Board's Education Bureau.
 Daniel Bildt married Kerstin Andersson-Alwå in 1947.
 Carl Bildt's brother, Nils, was born in 1952.

 Bildt was married to Kerstin Zetterberg from 1974 to 1975; to Mia Bohman (daughter of former Moderate party leader and Minister of Economy, Gösta Bohman) from 1984 to 1997; and, since 1998, to Anna Maria Corazza.
-Bildt has three children; two from his second marriage and one from his third marriage.
+Bildt has three children: Gunnel and Nils from his second marriage and Gustaf from his third marriage.
+He has a common sister-in-law, Marita Bildt, with Swedish Prime Minister Ulf Kristersson.